tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 #  Introduction

-Attestation {{-rats-arch}} is the process by which an entity produces Evidence about itself that another party can use to evaluate the trustworthiness of that entity.
+Attestation {{-rats-arch}} is the process by which an entity produces evidence about itself that another party can use to evaluate the trustworthiness of that entity.
 This document describes a series of protocol extensions to the TLS 1.3 handshake that enables the binding of the TLS authentication key to a remote attestation session.
-As a result, a peer can use "attestation credentials", consisting of compound platform Evidence and key attestation, to authenticate itself to its peer during the setup of the TLS channel.
 This enables an attester, such as a confidential workload running in a Trusted Execution Environment (TEE) {{-teep-arch}}, or an IoT device that is trying to authenticate itself to a network access point, to present a more comprehensive set of security metrics to its peer.
 This, in turn, allows for the implementation of authorization policies at the relying parties that are based on stronger security signals.

 Given the variety of deployed and emerging attestation technologies (e.g., {{TPM1.2}}, {{TPM2.0}}, {{-rats-eat}}) these extensions have been explicitly designed to be agnostic of the attestation formats.
 This is achieved by reusing the generic encapsulation defined in {{-cmw}} for transporting Evidence and Attestation Result payloads in the TLS Attestation handshake message.

-This specification provides both one-way (server-only) and mutual (client and server) authentication using attestation credentials, and allows the attestation topologies at each peer to be independent of each other.
+This specification provides both one-way (server-only) and mutual (client and server) authentication using traditional TLS authentication combined with attestation, and allows the attestation topologies at each peer to be independent of each other.
 The proposed design supports both background-check and passport topologies, as described in {{Sections 5.2 and 5.1 of -rats-arch}}.
 This is detailed in {{evidence-extensions}} and {{attestation-results-extensions}}.

-The design combines normal X.509 certificate authentication with platform attestation.
-If attestation-only authentication is desired, implementations SHOULD use self-signed X.509 certificates.

 This document does not mandate any particular attestation technology.
 Companion documents are expected to define specific attestation mechanisms.